Loading...

 Skip to main content

-I am a Cloud Computing Graduate from Western Governors University, class of January 2026.
+I am a Cloud Computing graduate from Western Governors University, class of January 2026.
 I love to build things, break things, and figure out how they work.
 Put me in a lab with a problem to solve and I am in my element.
-I learn by doing, not by watching — and I document the process so other people can follow along or skip the mistakes I already made.
+I learn by doing and by watching.
+I pay close attention to people who are further along than me, and I take their feedback seriously.
+If someone has been where I want to go, I want to know how they got there.
+I document everything so other people can follow along, or skip the mistakes I already made.

 EDUCATION